We want our children, young people and any vulnerable adult that has contact with Wolves to be happy and safe!

 • A guide to supporting stakeholders with procedures for reporting concerns, types/indicators of concerns and managing allegations/whistle-blowing etc.

-Safeguarding is everyone’s responsibility and club personnel have a duty to safeguard the welfare of children and vulnerable adults.
+It is EVERYONE'S responsibility and all club personnel have a duty to safeguard the welfare of Children and Adults at Risk.
 Wolverhampton Wanderers Football Club has a number of people trained and ready to deal with matters of abuse, harassment or bullying involving vulnerable people.

-If you have a concern about the safety or welfare of a child or vulnerable adult, you can speak to the following people:
+If you have a concern about the safety or welfare of a Child or Adult at Risk, you can speak to the following people:

 • A member of staff